iceBear67/WithMyFriends/CONTRIBUTING.md

 ## For Core Module

-1. Make sure your classes are under package `io.ib67.serverutil.modules.basic` or somewhere excluded for `buildLibrary` in buildscript
-2. It's recommended that you should take a look on `io.ib67.serverutil.modules.basic.WelcomeToServer`, which is a good sample for new-contributors.
+1. It's recommended that you should take a look on `withmyfriends.basic.modules.WelcomeToServer`, which is a good sample for new-contributors.